-For 524C, 524D, 524E, in AY 2016-2017 and in AY 2017-2018, 100% of candidates met target and scored "Proficient" according to the LA-CEC Mini-Grant rubric.
+For 524C, 524D, 524E, in AY 2016-2017, AY 2017-2018, and 2018-2019, 100% of candidates met target and scored "Proficient" according to the LA-CEC Mini-Grant rubric.
 CEC standards require mastery in this area and projects that fail to meet these standards are returned with feedback for candidates to correct.
+Furthermore, the students who received funding for their grants were invited to present at the Louisiana Council for Exceptional Children (LA-CEC) Poster Session at the state conference.
+This grant provided each student with an opportunity for a professional research and scholarly presentation at a state conference.

-For 524A, implementing the plan of action to revise the instructions and assessment of the written reports that accompany the oral defense reflected overall improvement in the portfolio and oral defense between AY 2016-2017 and AY 2017-2018; however, the improvement in written communication was not as significant.
-The candidates were highly effective in making connections with the artifacts in their portfolios which led to an increased effectiveness in instructional planning and professionalism.
+For 524A, implementing the plan of action to revise the instructions and assessment of the written reports that accompany the oral defense reflected overall improvement in the portfolio and oral defense between AY 2016-2017 and AY 2017-2018 with less improvement in written communication.
+Based on the analysis of results in 2018-2019, in 2019-2020 the following action will be taken to continue to maintain a pattern of continuous improvement of candidates' responsibility and creativity, ideas, processes, and experiences in gifted education.
+The candidates were highly effective in making connections with the artifacts in their portfolios which led to an increased growth in professionalism.
 Overall, candidates were responsible, made excellent decisions, were very creative, and purposely engaged in critical thinking and problem solving.
-Based on the evidence of candidate learning, the faculty will build on the candidates' ability to demonstrate creativity, ideas, processes, and experiences in gifted education and incorporate more writing activities to improve their learning.
+Based on the evidence of candidate learning, the faculty will build on the candidates' ability to demonstrate creativity, ideas, processes, and experiences in gifted education and incorporate more written and oral activities to enhance their professional growth and impact on student performance.